Become an Advocate Volunteer

 About Dr. Ringswald

-Madonna Ringswald, DO, FAAIM, is Medical Director of the Hospitalist Program at Baptist Health La Grange and Baptist Health Skilled Care and Rehabilitation Center.
+Madonna Ringswald, DO, FAAIM, is a Hospitalist at Baptist Health La Grange.
 Dr. Ringswald is a member of the ABPS Board of Certification in Internal Medicine and was a founding member of the ABPS’s American Board of Hospital Medicine.
 Dr. Ringswald is a Past President of the Kentucky Osteopathic Medical Association.
 Her other professional community involvement includes membership in the American Osteopathic Association, the Society of Hospital Medicine, and the American College of Physicians.
 Dr. Ringswald was named Physician of the Year by the American Academy of Internal Medicine (AAIM) in 2010 and was awarded the Degree of Fellow by AAIM in 2012.
 She was honored as an outstanding ABPS advocate in 2013.
-She has receieved the Medistar Physician Finalist award in Louisville, KY, and has mentored physician assistant students for Sullivan College, Louisville, KY.
+She has received the Medstar Physician Finalist award in Louisville, KY, and has mentored physician assistant students for Sullivan College, Louisville, KY.